-- (c) the other heirs, who are not -under a disability. - (2) In the category of children, other descendants and other heirs, the following shall5 have preference:- - (a) the heirs who are living with the deceased over the others; - (b) where there are more than one in the same circumstances, the elder shall have preference. - 10 (3) The heir, who was residing permanently in the company of the estate leaver only, shall be deemed to be the heir living with the estate leaver. - 249.
-When the guardian is appointed head of the family.- Where there is no surviving spouse 15 nor heirs referred to in section 248, the Court shall appoint the guardian of the heirs under disability as the head of the family and where there is more than one group of heirs with different guardians, such guardian as is chosen 20 by the Court and, till such time there is no guardian appointed by the Court, the Court shall appoint provisionally a receiver from amongst the nearer relatives of the heirs under disability. - 250.
-Eldest of the spouses to be the head of the family.- Where an inventory is instituted, the head of the family shall, where the marriage is governed by the regime of community of assets, belong to the eldest spouse and where the marriage is governed by the regime of separation of assets, to the spouse who owns the assets; if there are any community assets, the eldest shall be the head of the family in respect thereof.

-251. Special head of the family.- The co-heirs who on the date of the opening of the inheritance, were in possession of certain properties of the inheritance and so also the heirs who have to restitute gifted properties to the estate shall be deemed heads of the family in respect of such properties.

-252. Duty to initiate the inventory.- The head of the family is duty bound to initiate an inventory where there is a co-heir who is a minor or under disability.

-253. When half of the income may be distributed.- After the assets and liabilities have been listed in the inventory proceeding, any party may apply that half of the income of the properties which have not been bequeathed be distributed among the co-heirs taking into consideration the value which has been attributed to them; the head of the family, who fails to comply with such direction issued by the Court, shall be removed forthwith and shall be liable to pay compensation for the damage caused.

-254. Rights and duties of the head of the family.- The head of the family, as manager of the estate, shall receive the fruits and profits of the properties in his possession and shall meet the normal liabilities and shall have the duty to render accounts in case the usufruct of the said properties does not belong to him.
+- (c) the other heirs, who are not -under a disability. - (2) In the category of children, other descendants and other heirs, the following shall have preference:- - (a) the heirs who are living with the deceased over the others; - (b) where there are more than one in the same circumstances, the elder shall have preference. - (3) The heir, who was residing permanently in the company of the estate leaver only, shall be deemed to be the heir living with the estate leaver. - 248.
+When the guardian is appointed head of the family.- Where there is no surviving spouse nor heirs referred to in section 247, the court shall appoint the guardian of the heirs under disability as the head of the family and where there is more than one group of heirs with different guardians, such guardian as is chosen by the court and, till such time there is no guardian appointed by the court, the court shall appoint provisionally a receiver from amongst the nearer relatives of the heirs under disability. - 249.
+Eldest of the spouses to be the head of the family.- Where an inventory is instituted consequent upon divorce, separation or annulment of marriage, the head of the family shall, where the marriage is governed by the regime of community of assets, belong to the eldest spouse and where the marriage is governed by the regime of separation of assets, to the spouse who owns the assets; if there are any community assets, the eldest shall be the head of the family in respect thereof. - 250.
+Special head of the family.- The co-heirs who on the date of the opening of the inheritance, were in possession of certain properties of the inheritance and so also the heirs who have to restitute gifted properties to the estate shall be deemed heads of the family in respect of such properties. - 251.
+Duty to initiate the inventory.- The head of the family is duty bound to initiate an inventory where there is a co-heir who is a minor or under disability. - 252.
+When half of the income may be distributed.- After the assets and liabilities have been listed in the inventory proceeding, any party may apply that half of the income of the properties which have not been bequeathed be distributed among the co-heirs taking into consideration the value which has been attributed to them; the head of the family, who fails to comply with such direction issued by the court, shall be removed forthwith and shall be liable to pay compensation for the damage caused. - 253.
+Rights and duties of the head of the family.
+The head of the family, as manager of the estate, shall receive the fruits and profits of the properties in his possession and shall meet the normal liabilities and shall have the duty to render accounts in case the usufruct of the said properties does not belong to him.